Grasshopper infestation threatens Northern California crops, experts urge early action

-Grasshoppers are wreaking havoc on crops across Northern California, marking the fifth consecutive year of severe infestations.
-Modoc County, located in the state’s northeastern corner, has been particularly hard-hit, with farmers reporting extensive damage to hay, onions, garlic and even pollinator plants.
+Grasshoppers are wreaking havoc on crops, with farmers reporting extensive damage to onions, garlic, hay and even pollinator plants.

 “This is probably the worst I’ve seen yet,” said Laura Snell, a livestock and natural resource advisor for the University of California Cooperative Extension (UCCE) in Modoc County.
 In previous years, some farmers lost up to 70% of their hay crops, but the devastation has spread to a broader range of crops this year, impacting local markets and honey production.